If you travel a lot as I do then you have probably heard of an international eSim card and are wondering whether it is worth getting one.

 READ MORE: Check out our detailed Knowroaming review

-Another great thing about eSim technology is that if you only buy a data plan, you can still use your normal number for calls and texts, making your phone a dual sim device.
+Another great thing about eSim technology is that if you only buy a data plan, you can still use your standard number for calls and texts, making your phone a dual sim device.
 This comes in very handy when your bank or Paypal sends you codes via text, as you don’t have to swap anything around.

 It’s not all sunshine and lollipops either.
 The biggest two things that annoy me about using an eSim (and I have been using a few for months now) are: